 Research and Teaching Areas

-Race; Law & Biomedical Ethics; Law & Identity Formation; Drug Regulation; Health Law; Legislation & Regulation, Law & Inequality
+Race; Law and Biomedical Ethics; Law and Identity Formation; Drug Regulation; Health Law; Legislation and Regulation, Law and Inequality

 Prior to pursuing her doctoral degree, Dr. Paul-Emile served as Associate Counsel at the Brennan Center for Justice at New York University School of Law and practiced civil rights law at the Center for Constitutional Rights, where she was a National Association for Public Interest Law (now Equal Justice Works) Fellow and later the William Moses Kunstler Fellow for Racial Justice.
 Dr. Paul-Emile also served as Senior Faculty Development Consultant at the New York University Center for Teaching Excellence.